casenjo/kodiSmartTvService/README.md

 Install the files into a folder called `service.kodismarttvservice` inside your Kodi installation's `addons` folder.

+Also, make sure that the `script.module.requests` addon is installed.

 Not a simple installation (yet!), it will be published into the official Kodi repo soon :)